-1.1 Who we are
+Who we are

-We, at the Tyntesfield Medical Group ('the Surgery) situated at Brockway Medical Centre, 8 Brockway, Nailsea, Bristol, BS48 1BZ ('address') are a Data Controller of your information.
-This means we are responsible for collecting, storing and handling your personal and healthcare information when you register with us as a patient.
+We, at Tyntesfield Medical Group (comprising of Backwell Medical Centre, Brockway Medical Centre, Long Ashton Surgery and Tower House Medical Centre) are a Data Controller of your information.
+This means we are responsible for collecting, storing, and handling your personal and healthcare information when you register with us as a patient.